NicoloCavalli95horses/KMS-web-testing/content/02 Literature/books/The art of software testing/03 Program Inspections, walkthroughs and reviews.md

 - the expected state is monitored on paper or whiteboard
 - this inputs serve as a vehicle for getting started and for questioning the author's choices

 **Desk checking**
 A desk check can be viewed as a one-person inspection or walkthrough: a person reads a program, checks it with respect to an error list, and/or walks test data through it.
 It is relatively unproductive since it is undisciplined process

 **Peer ratings**
+Peer rating is a technique of evaluating anonymous programs in terms of their overall quality, maintainability, extensibility, usability, and clarity.
+The purpose of the technique is to provide programmer self-evaluation.
+- the rating consists in answering high-level questions on a scale from 1 to 10